 A number of rental and housing assistance programs are available in Pennsylvania.
-Low income individuals can get help moving into affordable housing or apartments, receive funds for paying security deposits, and can also apply for assistance to pay the rent for their current home.
+Low income individuals and homeless people can get help moving into affordable housing or apartments, receive funds for paying security deposits, and can also apply for assistance to pay the rent for their current home.
 Several of these Affordable Housing Programs in Pennsylvania are in place to help the less fortunate.
 Learn more below and find application contact information by county or rental help by county.

-Several non-profit agencies and organizations are working together to provide this housing assistance to the needy.
-The Pennsylvania Housing Finance Agency, some local non-profits, as well as the Department of Public Welfare offer many of the rental programs.
+Several non-profit agencies and organizations are working together to provide this housing as well as rental assistance to the needy.
+The Pennsylvania Housing Finance Agency, some local non-profits as well as charities as well as the Department of Public Welfare offer many of the rental programs.
 They all partner together to prevent evictions or foreclosures as well as rehouse the homeless in PA.
 They also operate Homeless Assistance Programs for people that need a place to live.

 The services have many goals.
 There are resources available that can help prevent evictions.
 Agencies try help low-income tenants and others avoid homelessness, and assistance is even offered for those people who are currently homeless.
-Families can find financial assistance, case management, and advice in moving toward self-sufficiency.
+Families can find financial assistance, free grant money case management, and advice in moving toward self-sufficiency.

 Pennsylvania realizes that affordable housing and the security that comes with it is a key component to an individual or family's path to self-sufficiency.
-So local non-profit or county service agencies will arrange services for people who, because of their household income, their health condition, and/or a disability, may be able to qualify for housing or rental assistance.
+So local non-profits, churches, charities or county service agencies will arrange services for people who, because of their household income, their health condition, and/or a disability, may be able to qualify for housing or rental assistance.